 New Jersey based Jazz and Blues expert, Bob Porter presides over a weekly radio show, “Saturday Morning Function”, on Newark's WBGO.
 A feature of his Saturday morning program is a mixture of R&B and Classic Soul as well as Blues.
-His blues program "Portraits in Blue" is no longer syndicated but continues on WBGO, now in its 36th year.
+His blues program "Portraits in Blue" has been featured on WBGO for more than 38 years.
 A third WBGO show, the WBGO Swing Party debuted in 2015.

 Porter was honored with the 1986 WC Handy award for Keeping the Blues Alive in public radio.
 In 1992, he was honored with the Nick Bishop Award for Outstanding Service by the New Jersey Jazz Society.
 In 1994, he was given the Blues Heaven Award for outstanding service to the Blues community by Willie Dixon’s Blues Heaven Foundation.
 He was one of the emcees of the Chicago Blues Festival from 1990-2007.
 He has served seven different terms on the Board of Directors of the Blues Foundation.
 In 2003, he was given the Community Service Award by the Bergen County New Jersey Chapter of the NAACP.
 He was honored by the Jazz Journalists Association in 2007 with Marian McPartland-Willis Conover Award for Excellence in Jazz Broadcasting.
 He was inducted into the Blues Foundation Hall of Fame in 2009.